What's the Difference Between Global Warming and Climate Change?

 How Does it Affect Us?

 As greenhouse gas concentrations rise, so does the global surface temperature, resulting in hotter temperatures.
 Every decade since the 1980s has become warmer than the previous one, with higher temperatures causing all sorts of problems.
-There’s increases in heat-related illnesses, wildfires are igniting more easily and spread more rapidly and temperatures in The Arctic have warmed at least twice as fast as the global average.
+Heat-related illnesses are increasing, wildfires are igniting more easily and spreading more rapidly and temperatures in the Arctic have warmed at least twice as fast as the global average.

 Destructive storms and droughts have become more intense and common in many regions.
 As temperatures rise, more moisture evaporates, which creates extreme rainfall and flooding.
 Not only this, but cyclones, hurricanes and typhoons feed on warm waters at the ocean's surface, which are also becoming more common.